 Let’s talk about facts

-When ministers have faced questions about the transparency of ODA spending (official development assistance) by the CDC, they have repeatedly pointed to ICAI.
+When ministers have faced questions about the transparency of ODA spending (official development assistance), they have repeatedly pointed to ICAI.
 With UK aid programmes under fire from certain sections of UK politics and media, ICAI’s balanced, independent and impartial reviews are more important than ever.

 RESULTS campaigners know more than most that defending 0.7 amid sensational and counter-factual reports on aid spending is no easy task.
 At times, it feels as though there are two teams attempting to play football against each other on separate pitches.
 For both aid supporters and sceptics, legitimate questions and debate about UK ODA spending can get left behind.